ai4os/ai4-docs/source/howtos/develop/dashboard.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-In order to improve the readability of the code and the overall maintainability of your module, we :ref:`enforce some quality standards <reference/modules:CI /CD pipeline>` in tox (including style, security, etc).
+In order to improve the readability of the code and the overall maintainability of your module, we :doc:`enforce some quality standards </reference/modules/cicd>` in tox (including style, security, etc).
 Modules that fail to pass style tests won't be able to build docker images.
 You can check locally if your module passes the tests: